ouspg/SecurityEngineering/Week1_Threats/README.md

     - Use [STRIDE](https://learn.microsoft.com/en-us/previous-versions/commerce-server/ee823878(v=cs.20)) with approriate categories
 - Mitigated at least 5 threats
     - Must include how mitigated and how that works
+- Filled in the spots with '???'
+- Exported report as PDF and uploaded to github
     - Named yourself as the reviewer
-- Exported report as PDF and uploaded to github
 - Gave feedback on this task on your github page

 </details>